stephancill/ecp-client-ios/README.md

   - In-app notification center: server-side history with pagination
   - Reaction aggregation (e.g., “Alice and 3 others liked your post”), avatar rows
   - Taps deep link to the relevant post or parent thread
+  - Post subscriptions: enable notifications when a specific user posts (toggle via bell icon on their profile)
 - Authentication
   - SIWE: request nonce, sign message locally, verify, and store JWT in Keychain
   - Auto re-auth on 401; token validation on launch